andela-bmosigisi/see-learn/readme.md

 [Official Website](http://see-learn.herokuapp.com)

-See-learn is a learning management system that allows users to learn various technologies, using the powerful resource of video, especially on Youtube.
+See-learn is a learning management system that allows users to learn various technologies, using the powerful resource of video, especially on YouTube.
 Users may upload video URLs which are accessed by other users, or by themselves on a later date.

 ## Usage